-The Fullerton Union High School Guidance Department is comprised of three Counselors, two Guidance Technicians, one Career Guidance Specialist, one Assistant Principal, and support staff.
-Each student is assigned a counselor for the entire four years they attend Fullerton Union High School.
+The Fullerton Union High School Guidance Department is comprised of four Counselors, two Guidance Technicians, one Assistant Principal, and support staff.
+Each student is assigned a counselor for the entire four years they attend Fullerton Union High School based off of their last name.
 This counselor will be the students' main contact for both educational and personal issues.

-Parents are strongly encouraged to set up and utilize the online ABI system to track their student's academic progress.
-For questions regarding ABI please see the Fullerton Union High School Home Page under the "LINKS" heading or call your student's counselor.
+Parents are strongly encouraged to set up and utilize the online Aeries system to track their student's academic progress.
+For questions regarding Aeries please see the Fullerton Union High School Home Page under the "LINKS" heading or call your student's counselor.

-11th Grade Appointments (October-November) Graduation status, CAHSEE, Senior class selection/Summer school/La Sierra, Post-high school plans, SAT/ACT/Subject Test status/plan, Financial Aid, At-Risk issues, Special Admit Program.
+11th Grade Appointments (October-December) Graduation status, Senior class selection/Summer school/La Sierra, Post-high school plans, SAT/ACT/Subject Test status/plan, Financial Aid, At-Risk issues, Special Admit Program.

-10th Grade Appointments (January-February) Graduation status, CAHSEE, Junior and Senior class selections, Post-high school plans, PSAT, At-Risk issues.
+10th Grade Appointments (March - April) Graduation status, Junior and Senior class selections, Post-high school plans, PSAT, At-Risk issues.

-9th Grade Appointments (November-December) Create 4-Year class plan, Explain graduation requirements, Encourage extra-curricular involvement, PSAT, Provide General College Information, AT-Risk issues.
+9th Grade Appointments (December - March) Create 4-Year class plan, Explain graduation requirements, Encourage extra-curricular involvement, PSAT, Provide General College Information, AT-Risk issues.

 Registration for classes is done during the months of February and March.
 Registration consists of a presentation day and a pick-up day.
 During the presentation, registration materials are distributed and students are prompted on which classes to choose for the following year.
 During the pick-up, students return registration materials and sit with their counselor to input their classes into the computer system.